marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 ## Things to bring up to the players

 * Renaer will mention that he can get them an audience with [Laerel Silverhand](^laeral_silverhand.jpg), current Open Lord of Waterdeep.
-* Level up the players after the cabin

 ## TODO